2012 NBA playoffs: Conference finals

 For the third consecutive season, the Miami Heat and the Boston Celtics met in the postseason.

 With their Game 2 win over the Oklahoma City Thunder, the San Antonio Spurs won 20 straight games.
 As a result, they set an NBA record for the longest winning streak carried over from the regular season to the playoffs, which was broken with the Game 3 loss, and finished a win short of tying the longest unbeaten playoff run in a single postseason.

-Game 5 of the Heat-Celtics series was notable for the return of Chris Bosh and the Boston Celtics overcoming a 2–0 series deficit to take a 3–2 lead going back to Boston.
+Game 5 of the Heat–Celtics series was notable for the return of Chris Bosh and the Boston Celtics overcoming a 2–0 series deficit to take a 3–2 lead going back to Boston.
 However, the Miami Heat would force a Game 7 thanks to LeBron James’ 45 point Game 6 performance in the Miami Heat's 98–79 win at TD Garden.

 With a Game 6 win over the San Antonio Spurs, the Oklahoma City Thunder returned to the NBA Finals for the first time since 1996 (when they were known as the Seattle SuperSonics).
 The Spurs, on the other hand, lost the series 4–2 despite leading 2–0.

 With a Game 7 win over the Boston Celtics, the Miami Heat returned to the NBA Finals for the second straight season.
 It marked the first time a LeBron James-led team beat the Boston Celtics in a playoff series despite trailing 3–2.
 With the loss, this was the second time that the Celtics lost a playoff series despite leading 3–2.
-The Celtics would not win another playoff series, let alone return to the conference finals, until 2017.
+The Celtics did not win another playoff series, let alone return to the conference finals, until 2017.

 Game 7 of the Eastern Conference Finals was Ray Allen's last game as a member of the Boston Celtics, effectively ending their “Big 3 era,” which began in 2007.